Get,

 • To safeguard yourself, get yourself vaccinated annually.

-• Avoid crowded places as much as possible.
+• Avoid crowded places whenever possible.

 Don’ts

-• Do not touch your nose, mouth or eyes, especially when travelling.
+• Do not touch your nose, mouth, or eyes, especially when travelling.

 • Refrain from coming in proximity to those who are ill.